Calebfonyuy/Calebfonyuy/README.md

 - 👋 Hi, I’m @Calebfonyuy
-- 👀 I’m interested in interactive web developing particular web applications.
+- 👀 I’m interested in DevOps for For backend development and Infrastructure management
-- 🌱 I’m currently learning django development.
+- 🌱 I’m currently learning CI/CD
 - 📫 You can reach me by mail on fonyuyca@gmail.com
+- My Website is calebfonyuy.suuynyuy.com

 <!---
 Calebfonyuy/Calebfonyuy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.